Rangers vs. White Sox Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 70 hits with 14 doubles, 15 home runs, 30 walks and 57 RBI.
-He's also stolen six bases.
+- Adolis Garcia has 72 hits with 15 doubles, 16 home runs and 30 walks.
+He has driven in 58 runs with six stolen bases.

 Garcia Recent Games